jbruce12000/mint-boxen/README.md

 mint-boxen
 ============

-My notebook setup using Puppet and basic idea from GitHub Boxen
+My notebook setup using Puppet and basic idea from Ubuntu Boxen.
+This works specifically with linux mint.

 Look at [the original Boxen](http://boxen.github.com/) to understand what it is and how to use it.